 - Step 1 In a small mixing bowl add the yeast and water and mix well.
 Allow to sit for 5 minutes until frothy.
 Set aside.

 - Step 2 In the bowl of a kitchen mixer, such as a Kitchen Aid fitted with a dough attachment, add the flour, sugar and salt and blend.
+Add the water-yeast mixture.
 This entire process can be done by hand if you prefer, it will just take a bit longer.

 - Step 3 Add the eggs, oil and honey and turn the mixer on low to blend.
 Allow the mixer to knead the dough for about 6 minutes.
 The dough should seem a bit sticky by the end.